Fare: New American - Eclectic

 Cross & Orange offers a unique twist to casual upscale dining.

 Owned and operated by brothers Bob & Chris Fahey, they have created an exciting, fresh addition to the Asbury Park dining scene.
 Their approach to food preparation and it's fun and energetic ambiance are a perfect fit the Asbury Park dining scene.

-The decor is is very attractive with an open rustic, inviting feel .
-As with many new restaurants, Cross & Orange have taken hold of the trend to avoid fancy, stuffy carpeting and table linens in favor of bare wooden floors and wooden tables without linen coverings.
+The decor is is very attractive with an open rustic, inviting feel.
+As with many new restaurants, Cross & Orange have taken hold of the trend to avoid fancy, stuffy carpeting and table linens in favor of industrial chic bare wooden floors and wooden tables without linen coverings. appearance.

 A popular feature of the restaurant is the the lining of multi-colored books behind the bar to give it a mid 1800's charm.
 The books represent inspiration from the cultural and culinary diversity resulting from mass immigration to New York during the 1800s,

-The kitchen is run by Executive Chef Sam Byrne who prepares a seasonally changing menu using fresh local, farm to table ingredients for the preparation of creative, non-traditional, new American style dishes.
+The kitchen serves a seasonally changing menu using fresh local, farm to table ingredients for the preparation of creative, non-traditional, new American style dishes.